- Read our review guidelines

 Remember if the straps will be going around your kayak, you’ll probably want to take into account the depth of your hull and not just double the width of your yak.
 This may be more of an issue if you have a wider fishing kayak.

-If the cable will be going through scupper holes on your boat, remember to check the diameter of the cable and the diameter of your scupper holes.
+If the cable will be going through scupper holes on your boat, remember to check the diameter of the cable and the diameter of your scupper holes, as well as the cable length.

 You may also find locks that are designed for longer touring kayaks and these may not be suitable for shorter recreational boats.
 However, some cables may be capable of being wound multiple times around a rack or post but this might not be practical in all situations.